kuli1230/Cyclone/README.md

 You can now also get the row SQL query from all builders with the sql() method after you have called build() with a query builder.

 ## Cyclone has full SQLite support!
-The only thing that is different to MySQL is that you have to use the 'database' method in the settings builder as a path to a '.db' file and set the type to 'Type.SQ_LITE' with the settings builder.
+The only thing that is different to MySQL is that you have to use the 'database' method in the settings builder as a path to a '.db' file and set the type to 'Type.SQLITE' with the settings builder.
 The directories to the '.db' file are created from Cyclone automatically.

 ## Installation